import numpy as np

 Summary

-In this notebook we have successfully visualized the data for Atmospheric Carbon Dioxide Concentrations from NOAA Global Monitoring Laboratory.
+In this notebook, we have successfully completed the following steps for the Atmospheric Carbon Dioxide Concentrations from the NOAA Global Monitoring Laboratory and Atmospheric Methane Concentrations from the NOAA Global Monitoring Laboratory datasets:

-2. Fetch the collection from GitHub API using the appropriate endpoints
+- Fetch the collections from the GitHub API using the appropriate endpoints

-3. Concatenating the CO2 and CH4 data into a single DataFrame
+- Concatenate the CO₂ and CH₄ data into single dataframes

 If you have any questions regarding this user notebook, please contact us using the feedback form.